-Easily Create Viral Memes/Digi-Posters with These Editing Tools
+Easily Create Viral Memes with These Editing Tools

 Software

-PaintShop Pro – Besides Photoshop, PainShop Pro is a tool we use frequently for our memes and other illustrations.
+PaintShop Pro – Besides Photoshop, PaintShop Pro is a tool we use frequently for our memes and other illustrations.
 PaintShop Pro is a feature-rich design and photo editor with less of a learning curve than PhotoShop.

 We’ll add more options as we encounter them.
 When you find a text editor you like, please feel free to use the following background to help you get started (designed with PhotoShop).

-What has your experience been with digital poster sharing?
+What has your experience been with sharing memes and animated gifs?
 Please let us know in the comments below.

 ——————————————